Island Learning Systems Ben Garrison Ceo Case Study Help

 • Introduction of attractive plans for old individuals and women.

-• Intro of complimentary card of subscription to offer package of special deal to its faithful clients.
+• Introduction of complimentary card of subscription to provide package of special deal to its loyal clients.

-Structure of local center for training especially to train local staff.
+Structure of local center for training particularly to train regional personnel.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|